ziangxiao/ziangxiao.github.io/index.md

 > **NEWS**

-> I will join Spotify Reserach as a reserach scientist intern this summer! #JoinTheBand
+> I will join Spotify Research as a research scientist intern this summer! #JoinTheBand

 > My first journal paper [*Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions*](./paper/tell_me_about_yourself) is accepted by ACM Transactions on Computer-Human Interaction (TOCHI)!